wpgp/jollofR/README.md

 ```
 ![Alt text](boxLine.png)
 **Figure 4**: a) Boxplots of the porterior distribution of population counts across the various age groups, and b) line plot of the aggregated population counts across all administrative units for each age group.
-The 'boxLine' function can be used for the outputs from all the disaggregation functions.
+The 'boxLine' function can be used for the outputs from all the **jollofR** disaggregation functions.

 # 'plotHist'
 ### Description